Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 ![alt text](<ScreenShots/NMAP Vuln Scan 1.png>)

-now it's time to use our tools to eplore this vulnerability.
+Now it's time to use our tools to eplore this vulnerability.

 **Gain Access with Metasploit (Initial Access)**